 - Less personalized approach.
 Bank of America has thousands of branches across the country, which makes it convenient but means you may not get the same level of customized care.

 - Limited coverage in the Midwest.
-Its physical presence is concentrated along the East and West Coast.
+Its physical presence is concentrated along the East and West Coasts.

 - History of irresponsible mortgage lending.
-The bank has been fined for financial fraud in the past.
+The bank has been fined for past financial fraud.

 Compare Bank of America to other lenders

 What is Bank of America?